syrokomskyi/x-scale-dungeon-crawl-sprite/README.md

 _If you write an article about **Dungeon Crawl: Stone Soup**, let me know and I'll post the URL of the article in the **README**_ 🤝

+---

+This project is **NOT A MOD**, not a call for modification of the Game, but a **tribute to the DCSS developers and the community** that created one of the most magnificent roguelikes in history.

+It would never have existed without the awesome descriptions of creatures and perfectly readable sprites created by the [community](https://reddit.com/r/dcss).

+---

 ## Sprite Source

 <https://github.com/crawl/crawl>